tomwhartung/jmws_beez3_idMyGadget/README.md

 ## Installation:

-(Discover)
+1. git clone this repo

+2. use back-end Joomla Discover process

+3. Optional: using ln_joomla script!

 ## Beez3 Parameters:

 (Keep it minimal)

-## Parameters Added by IdMyGadget:
+## Parameters Added by jmws_beez3_idMyGadget:

-(It would be nice to have the site set up with demos and screen shots, so we can refer to that.)
+(It would be nice to have the site set up with demos and screen shots, so we can refer to all that.)

 ## About IdMyGadget: